Checklist

 - All events when required by appropriate campus department or under special circumstances.

-E. If your event needs to be registered, the Event Host should obtain an Event Registration Form and follow these steps to register event:
+E. If your event needs to be registered, the Event Host should register their event online through the Atlas system:

 - Have the space for the event confirmed by the office responsible for scheduling that space (for residence halls, the House Manager must confirm spaces).